 Title: Retired Judge

-David Sinclair Bouschor, Retired Judge, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in judiciary work.
+Judge Paul R. Michel, Retired Judge at U.S. Court of Appeals for the Federal Circuit, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in judicial law.